-Can I receive more than one scholarship or fellowship and can I hold them concurrently?
-The program urges you to apply for any applicable funding for language studies.
+The CLS Program urges you to apply for any applicable funding for language studies.
 In most cases you can receive more than one scholarship, but not at the same time.
-For instance, you can receive a Critical Language Scholarship for the summer and another award for the following fall.
+For instance, you can receive a Critical Language Scholarship for the summer and a different scholarship or award for the following fall.
 There are exceptions to these rules, so we ask all award recipients to let us know of any other awards received.
 The CLS Program requires your full participation starting with mandatory pre-departure orientation in Washington, D.C. through the conclusion of the intensive summer institutes.
 No exceptions will be made for attendance of other orientation programs during the CLS Program or for early departures from the CLS Program to attend other program events.

 Am I able to accept both a Fulbright award and the CLS award?

-You are able to accept both as long as the pre-departure orientation dates do not conflict.
+You may accept both as long as the pre-departure orientation dates do not conflict.
 For reference, please visit http://www.fulbright.state.gov/orientation for a list of regions/countries that require mandatory Fulbright Pre-Departure Orientations.
 There is no other restriction related to eligibility and government grants/awards.

 Dependents are not supported by CLS Program funding.
 Dependents or companions may not participate in any CLS activities and may not live in program-arranged housing.
 CLS participants are required to stay in CLS-provided housing, and may not make separate arrangements to stay with a dependent or companion.
 CLS is an intensive language learning program with extensive mandatory program activities, and participants should expect to have little free time to spend with a dependent or spouse.
 For this reason, the CLS Program discourages participants from traveling with their spouse or dependents, and from hosting friends or visitors during the course of the program.

 CLS Program dates vary by institute location, but may start as early as late May and finish in the third week of August.
 All participants are required to attend a mandatory Pre-Departure Orientation in Washington, D.C., and to travel with the group to their CLS Program site.
 No exceptions will be made to this policy.
 For instance, if you are overseas on a study-abroad program that ends later in the summer, you will need to make arrangements to finish your program early in order to attend the Pre-Departure Orientation for your CLS Program site.
 If you are not able to do so, you will need to decline your CLS award.

-No, the CLS Program can only cover U.S. domestic travel to Washington, D.C. for the pre-departure orientation.
+No, the CLS Program can only cover U.S. domestic travel to Washington, D.C. for the Pre-Departure Orientation.
 The CLS Program is unable to provide international airfare to participants for the pre-departure orientation or to reimburse any portion of this expense.

 No. Although we realize that many of our students are eager to conduct overseas research or find local internship and volunteer opportunities, please keep in mind that the purpose of the CLS Program is intensive language study.
-All program classes and activities are mandatory, and participants who hope to accomplish significant research while on the program are often disappointed to find that they do not have the time and energy to devote to research.
-However, these students also tend to find that the language skills they gain while on the program immeasurably improve their ability to make connections with locals and conduct research after program completion.
-In addition, please note that any research activities must be approved by the CLS Program staff in Washington, D.C., and by the host institution before implementation, and may violate the terms of your visa.
+All program classes and activities are mandatory, and participants should not expect to have the time to conduct independent research projects.
+However, many participants find that the language skills they gain while on the program immeasurably improve their ability to make connections with locals and conduct research after program completion.
+In addition, please note that any and all research activities must be approved by the CLS Program staff in Washington, D.C. and by the host institution before implementation.
+Research activities may also violate the terms of your visa.

 I have plans to attend a wedding/graduation ceremony/participate in a conference during the summer.
 Can I leave during the CLS Program, especially if I am sure to make arrangements that would not interfere with classes?

 Yes.
 The CLS program provides two units of academic credit through Bryn Mawr College.
 Each unit is the equivalent of four undergraduate semester hours.
-Please note that while academic credit is available upon successful completion of the CLS program, it is up to the individual applicant to apply to his or her rector’s office.
-Depending on the university’s or college’s requirements, the rector’s office may or may not request to be informed before the student begins the CLS program.
+Please note that while academic credit is available upon successful completion of the CLS program, it is up to the individual applicant to apply to his or her registrar’s office.
+Depending on the university’s or college’s requirements, the registrar’s office may or may not request to be informed before the student begins the CLS program.